openequella/openequella.github.io/guides/DynamicCollectionsGuide.md

 2.Click Close to close the Dynamic Collection Editor.

 ## Using a dynamic collection
-Dynamic collections can be employed in multiple areas of EQUELLA.
+Dynamic collections can be employed in multiple areas of openEQUELLA.
 This is set on the Details page of the Dynamic Collection Editor.
 Under the heading Make this Dynamic Collection available through the following services: there are three options: Searching, OAI-PMH Set and Harvester Collection.
 Clicking the checkboxes will enable the dynamic collection to this section.
 Any combination of options is allowed.

-NOTE: Dynamic collections are always available for the purpose of building catalogues, using the EQUELLA Content Exchange Store function.
+NOTE: Dynamic collections are always available for the purpose of building catalogues, using the openEQUELLA Content Exchange Store function.

 These options are explored in the following section.